wangziqi2013/wangziqi2013.github.io/_posts/2022-08-07-dynamic-dictionary.markdown

 dictionary.
 The paper is motivated by the ineffectiveness of statically generated cache as proposed in earlier works.
 The paper proposes a dynamic dictionary scheme that enables low-cost dependency tracking between compressed data and dictionary entry in which both dictionary entries and cache blocks periodically "decay" using a global counter.

+The paper begins by recognizing dictionary compression as an effective method for improving L1 access performance.
+L1 caches are latency sensitive as it is directly connected to the CPU.
+L1 cache compression therefore must use a low-latency decompression algorithm such that the access latency of compressed blocks is not affected.
+Dictionary compression is an ideal candidate under this criterion, because decompression is simply just reading the dictionary structure (which can be implemented as a register file) using the index.